Obviously Five Believers

 “Maybe he is still there?”

-If the Kid intended to be funny, he was in the wrong car.
-Before anyone understands what’s going on, Lark Skryrider has hit him hard on the head with the tape Inspiration.
-Bob Dylan Live In Sydney, Australia, March 1986
+Before Raymond or I manage to react, Lark Skryrider has hit him hard on the head with the tape Inspiration.
+Bob Dylan Live In Sydney, Australia, March 1986.

-“That story does not sound like written by an Italian poet from the fifteenth century,” Raymond comments.
+“That story does not sound like written by an Italian poet from the fifteenth century,” he at last manages to utter.“Dylan doesn’t sing “fifteenth century”.”

 There’s a forced calmness to Lark Skyrider’s voice as he slowly removes the sunglasses.